-Agencies should choose "FY 2022" for the Year.
-In rare cases where funding availability is very time sensitive, FY 2021 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2021 adjustments would not be approved or available until towards the end of FY 2021.
+Agencies should choose "FY 2023" or "FY 2024" for the Year.
+In rare cases where funding availability is very time sensitive, FY 2022 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2022 adjustments would not be approved or available until the end of FY 2022, following enactment of the "caboose" budget.